Why Prepare for IVF

 How to Increase IVF Success Rates

 IVF success rates vary depending on many different factors including age, cause of infertility and the clinic where you are having the procedure done.
-In 2009 the IVF success stats were around 30% average.
-Numbers going up to 39% for women under 35.
-I would assume that the success rates have increased somewhat over the years as technology and fertility research has advanced during that time.
+In 2013, the IVF success rate for live birth was on average around 30%.
+With numbers going up to just under 48% for women under 35.

 There are many different options you can explore to help you increase your IVF success rates.
 Some therapies have results supported by studies while others are based on nutritional/anatomical knowledge and help by supporting the general health of the body and reproductive system.
 Some natural therapies like acupuncture and mind/body therapies have been shown to increase IVF success rates greatly.
 Below I have included the top natural options for increasing your IVF success rate naturally and how to get started.